To3Knee/team-roster/README.md

 - **App Folder Only (for GitHub Pages or an /app folder)**
   `team-contact-roster-app-v1.5.6.zip` → contains `index.html` + `app.js` at the root

-> If you publish a GitHub Release, attach all three so users can choose their preferred workflow.

 ---

 ## Features